stackbit-projects/adorable-iron-87792/src/pages/posts/2024/becoming-a-staff-engineer.md

 -   [The Staff Engineers Path](https://newsletter.pragmaticengineer.com/p/the-staff-engineers-path) - (link is insights by Tanya Reilly, the author).
 It covers nicely some of the changes expected in mindset and activity as you reach staff.
 -   [Staff Engineering](https://staffeng.com/) - Will Larson - this is regularly suggested by many as folks step towards the staff pathway, and is incredibly thorough view (again) of what it is to be a staff engineer.
 He popularised the 'archetype' (that there isn't just one shape of staff engineer).
--   The Software Engineers Guidebook - the whole book is brilliant, but really for this, just 'chapter 2' around owning your career.
+-   [The Software Engineers Guidebook](https://www.engguidebook.com/) - the whole book is brilliant, but really for this, 'chapter 2' around owning your career, and then the staff engineer section.
 The best staff engineers I know routinely do all of the things Gergely highlights in this chapter, and perhaps a little more.

 ## Conferences